-Account: The user name and password for the account that has permissions to join the specified domain.
+Account: The user name and password for the account that has permission to join the specified domain.

 On the Install Configuration Manager page, specify the Configuration Manager client package is selected automatically.
 Click Next.

-On the State Migration page, leaving it default as these steps are condition based in task sequence that not going to run automatically.
+On the State Migration page, leaving it to default as these steps are conditions based on a task sequence that not going to run automatically.
 Click Next.

 The Task Sequence is created successfully.

 Use the following procedure to modify an existing task sequence

 Under Software Library > Operating Systems > Task Sequences.
 Right-click on task sequences and select Edit.

 Edit the Task Sequence to add or remove settings – The Task Sequence uses these phases to determine which tasks must be completed.